sagemathinc/cocalc-howto/SageMathCell.md

 ssh root@localhost
 ```

-If your SSH key was set up correctly, you will be able to exit the Docker container:
+If your SSH key was set up correctly, you will be logged into the compute server VM outside of any Docker container:

 ![](.SageMathCell.md.upload/paste-0.09347849627811611)